 - Take full note of the advice to parents if you are accompanying a class trip and ensure that you attend the briefing meeting;

-- Share any concerns you may have about another child with The Headteacher or Mrs Pipe who are the school’s Safeguarding Officer and Deputy.
+- Share any concerns you may have about another child with any of the following Safeguarding Leads as shown below.

 If you would like to see a full copy of our Safeguarding and Child Protection Policy you can download it below or ask for a copy in the school office.
 We are happy to talk further with parents.